Accessibility at a Glance

 - Test to ensure text is accessible across all student devices, including mobile technologies.

 For learners who need additional support, the National Center on Accessible Educational Materials (AEM) offers some guidance.
-The AEM Center has great resources for Creating AEM as well as dedicated sections on Higher Education & AEM and Workforce Opportunities & AEM.
+The AEM Center has specific resources for Higher Education & AEM and Workforce Opportunities & AEM.

 Captions are words that are displayed on a screen to describe audio content.